 - 1 (10 oz) package of mushrooms

 - 4 cloves garlic, minced

 - 1/2 Tsp salt

 - In a large skillet, add olive oil and heat it over medium high heat.
 When the pan is hot, add chicken and cook for about 4 minutes on each side until browned.
 Remove it onto a plate and add the sliced mushrooms in.
 Add in salt.
 In about 5 more minutes, your mushrooms should look nice and moist, and dark.
 Once cooked, remove them from the pan.

 - To make the sauce, add butter to the pan, allow it to melt and then cook garlic in it until slightly browned – only for a couple of minutes.
 Add 1 tablespoon flour (omit flour if you like your sauce to be a little more runny).
-Slowly add chicken broth, half-and-half and Parmesan cheese and allow them to blend for 2-3 minutes.
+Slowly add chicken broth, heavy cream and Parmesan cheese and allow them to blend for 2-3 minutes.

 - Add spinach to the mixture and allow it to wilt.
 I added 1 cup of spinach, but you can certainly add more or less depending on your preference.
 Add the chicken and mushrooms back into the pan and mix in well.